core-interaction/core-interaction.github.io/topic/box-model/index.md

 Next comes [*padding*](https://developer.mozilla.org/en-US/docs/Web/CSS/padding), which extends the element’s area around the content.
-I often think of this as an *outset* or an *inset,* depending on the next point.
+I often think of this as an *inset* (if we’ve made our `box-sizing` the logical `border-box`, above).

-*Most [CSS resets](/topic/css#resets) will do this for you!
-Like I said, very common.*

-{% include figure.html src='/example/padding/demo' %}
+{% include figure.html src='/example/padding/demo' height='28rem' %}

 ### A sidebar about *shorthand*

 *Padding*—and many other properties, like *border* and *margin*—can be specified with a [shorthand property](https://developer.mozilla.org/en-US/docs/Web/CSS/Shorthand_properties) to make it easier to use the same spacing all around, or shared top/bottom and left/right.
-(We’ll talk about units, below.)
+(We’ll talk about units below, promise.)

 - 1 value: *all directions/sides*
 - 2 values: *top/bottom, left/right*